TICkGRAh/google-news-scraper-2021/README.md

 ## Description

-Google News Scraper: get latest news from [news.google.com](https://news.google.com) of any region and language to `csv` or `json` formats instantly.
+Google News Scraper: get the latest news from [news.google.com](https://news.google.com) of any region and language to `csv` or `json` formats instantly.

 ## Requirements